Developer-Autodesk/design.automation-java-simple.sample/README.md

 ## Description

-This is a very simple Java client that uses the predefined `PlotToPDF` activity.
+This is a simple Java client that exercises the predefined `PlotToPDF` activity.

 It issues direct HTTP requests to call the [Autodesk Forge Design Automation API](https://developer.autodesk.com/en/docs/design-automation/v2/overview/).